 Cost: Starts at $6 per user per month

-SAP Litmos is a cloud-based continuous learning platform that integrates learning management, advanced enterprise management, pre-rendered content, and a content management system to meet the learning needs of any organization.
+SAP Litmos is a cloud-based continuous training platform that integrates learning management, advanced enterprise management, pre-rendered content, and a training content management system to meet the learning needs of any organization.

 Pros